This Discussion channel is currently closed.

 Default_avatar

-Brian Hofschulte about 8 years ago
+Brian Hofschulte almost 9 years ago

 Please deny Xcel Energy's requested rate increase.
 Plain and simple, if Xcel Energy wants a 20% rate increase than I and the rest of its customers deserve to know HOW my electricity is going to be worth 20% more.
 Will my lights burn brighter?
 Will my refrigerator cool faster?
 No, not really.
 All this will do is make my bill larger.
 It's all fun and games until you run out of other people's money.